Menditect/documentation/docs/mta/frontend-test.md

 ### ViewPort
 `Property of StartMxFrontendTestOptions`<br/>
 Enables setting the height and width of the browser window.

+## Business rules

+- [The Playwright Connector](../Tools/playwright-connector) module must be imported in the App under test, to create generic Frontend Tests.
+- [The Mendix Frontend Testkit](../Tools/playwright-testkit) module must be imported in the App under test, to Frontend Test Mendix Apps.
+- [Enable Loading Pages and Widgets](../mta/application#enable-loading-pages-and-widgets), to Frontend Test Mendix Apps.
+- The [Page Class](../mta/mendix-page#class-name) must be filled in in order to test Widgets on a Mendix Page.

 ## Actions on Frontend Test